Hossein Nassim: Water polo career

 Hossein Nassim was known for his speed and strength, earning the nickname 'Shark from the South' from his teammates and competitors, due to his coming from Abadan (which is located in the south of Iran).
 In joining the national men's team in 1967, he became a starting player for the team in 1970, with his first trip being to Romania for a competition.
 During the 1974 Asian Games, held in Tehran, Iran, the national team was able to win the gold medal, with the finals being held against China, which ended in a 5–5 tie.
 Hossein scored three goals in the game, playing from the striker position.
 It was rumored that post victory over China, that Hossein had climbed the 10m meter diving board and jumped into the pool in celebration, yet it was later discovered that it was a fan by name of Hooshang Parvin that was responsible for the celebratory leap.

 In the ensuing years that followed leading up to the Iranian Revolution in 1978 to 1979, the national team was hindered in being unable to host or attend any major competitions.
-During the early 1980s, government policy limited what sports could be played, with swimming and water polo being nearly completely eliminated.
+During the early 1980s, government policy limited what sports could be played, with swimming and water polo being nearly eliminated.
 Iran was absent from Asian game appearances in 1978 and 1982, due to political and social turmoil.
 At the 1986 Asian Games held in Seoul, South Korea, the Iran men's national water polo team participated and placed 4th, despite close to a decade of not playing within international competitions.
 Hossein Nassim and Ahmad Yaghouti were the only players to have participated both on the 1974 Asian games team, and the 1986 Asian games squad.